 I created this blog for my Fall 2014 class LS5603 Literature for Children and Young Adults, as a graduate student in the School of Library and Information Studies at Texas Woman's University.
 My concentration was library services for children and young adults.
-Since I graduated in 2016, I've worked as a teen services librarian in a branch of the public library, and as an elementary school librarian in a public school, and as a MakerSpace librarian, and currently as a librarian in a Montessori school.
+Since I graduated in 2016, I've worked as a teen services librarian in a branch of the public library, as an elementary school librarian in a public school, and as a MakerSpace librarian, and currently as a librarian in a Montessori school.

 I've previously volunteered and worked in the SRVS Learning Center for adults with disabilities.
 While I was there, I started a program called We Are Storytellers, where individuals drew pictures and told me a story to create their own books.
 I have also led a monthly storytime for adults with disabilities, and facilitated a weekly book club for people with disabilities.
 I want to use my passion for disabilities, along with my MLS degree and dedication to reading, to specialize library services for children and teens with disabilities.